Akhil43155/Pre-Placement-Trainging/README.md

 # Pre-Placement-Trainging
-Here i will upload my work like Assignments
+Here i will upload my Assignments And Learnings